Homebrew Cider Recipe: Fermenting Hard Alcoholic Cider

 1. Add any adjunct spice flavourings to the bottles (optional).
 This could include things like cinnamon sticks, clove, etc

-3. Top up all bottles with Cider and leave 1.5” gap at the top to allow for pressurization
+2. Top up all bottles with Cider and leave 1.5” gap at the top to allow for pressurization.

-5. Halt fermentation once the pressure in plastic bottles is enough to not give way to light pressure.
-To do this, pasteurize bottles at the lower range but be sure to cover the pot in case any of the bottles break (explode!).
+- Halt fermentation: Once the pressure in plastic bottles is enough to not give-way to a light squeeze, you want to stop fermentation by pasteurizing the bottles to kill off the remaining yeast.
+To do this, heat the bottled cider at the lower temperature range (be sure to cover the pot in case any of the bottles break – explode!).
 Bring temperature to at least 140F (60C) but below 65F (149F) for 13-15 minutes [source].
+Let cool before storing.

 Clean-Up & After Care of Cider Yeast

-Yeast Washing & Reuse: If you’re planning to continue making cider in the future, you can wash and save yeast from previous batches for future brews.
+Reuse Yeast – Washing & Store: If you’re planning to continue making cider in the future, you can wash and save yeast from previous batches for future brews.
 Yeast washing and storage can be a cost-saving, but it’s also a way to keep and reuse cultures of fermenting microbes that are unique.
-This justification is probably more relevant to wild fermentation and saving the yeasts and bacteria which have spontaneously formed in your batch (if you go this route), but just know you can keep and save the old microbes.
-If a batch goes bad though (if there’s too much bacteria or the wrong type of fungus), you may have to start over with new yeast.
+This justification is probably more relevant to wild fermentation and saving the yeasts and bacteria which have spontaneously formed in your batch—but you should save the microbes at the end of first fermentation, rather than later stages because some colonies may die off.

 Video: How to Wash Yeast for Future Use